-Mountain View, CA-based Symantec has operations in more than 40 countries throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.
-Hub locations include Mountain View, CA, Herndon, VA, Boston, MA, London, UK, Dublin, Ireland, and Singapore.
+Tempe, Arizona-based NortonLifeLock has operations throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.

-About 60% of revenue comes from the Americas, roughly 25% from EMEA (Europe, Middle East, Africa), and the rest from the Asia Pacific region.
+About 75% of revenue comes from the Americas (about 70% of that is from the US), roughly 15% from EMEA (Europe, Middle East, Africa), and the rest from the Asia/Pacific region.

 Sales and Marketing